Ackbal Abdul Samad

-Ackbal bin Hj Abdul Samad (born 4 September 1962), is a Malaysian retired-military officer who served as the 19th Chief of Air Force from January 2020 to March 2022.
+Ackbal bin Abdul Samad (born 4 September 1962) is a Malaysian retired-military officer who served as the 19th Chief of Air Force from January 2020 to March 2022.

 Early life and education

 Ackbal was born on 4 September 1962 in Johor as the first son of four siblings.
 He raised in Klang, Selangor before moved to Petaling Jaya in the late '70s.
 He received his secondary education at Royal Military College, Kuala Lumpur from 1978 to 1980 before joined to Royal Malaysian Air Force on 1 June 1980.

 Military career

 Early career

 After completed officer cadet course, Ackbal was commissioned to Junior lieutenant in 1982 and the next year, he attend to basic flying course with Pilatus PC-7 at RMAF Alor Setar Air Base before he transferred to RMAF Kuantan Air Base for fighter flight transition course with Aermacchi MB-339 at 3rd Flying Training Centre.

 From 1985 to 1990, Ackbal was posted as fighter pilot at some squadrons.
 First, at 9th Squadron, RMAF Kuantan Air Base as pilot of Douglas A-4 Skyhawk from 1985 to 1988.
 Then at 6th Squadron, RMAF Labuan Air Base as pilot of F-5E from 1988 to 1990 before he selected by the RMAF Special Panel to undergo test pilot course in United Kingdom for 1993–1994 session and continued by flight transition course for MiG-29N in Russia.
 After completed those courses, he assigned to form then command the 19th Squadron in RMAF Kuantan Air Base and this position he held until 1999.